-- Appearance class: Insert class (or classes) selected from BS EN 942.
-Small sections, e.g. glazing beads and door stops should be Class J2, Class J5 or Class J10.
+Appearance class: Insert class (or classes) selected from BS EN 942.
+Small sections, e.g. glazing beads and door stops should be Class J2 or Class J10.
 Specification of these classes for larger sections may involve significant extra cost.

-- Moisture content on delivery: BS EN 942 specifies: - 13-19% for external joinery. - 12-16% for unheated buildings. - 9-13% for buildings with heating providing room temperatures in the range 12-21°C.
+- Moisture content on delivery: BS EN 942 specifies: - 13-19% for external joinery. - · 12-16% for unheated buildings. - 9-13% for buildings with heating providing room temperatures in the range 12-21°C. - 6-10% for buildings with heating providing room temperatures in excess of 21°C (joinery at this moisture content will only be available by special order or agreement, and appropriate protection and storage should be arranged to maintain its condition).